apoca/blockchainexplained/PITCHME.md

 * Two kinds of accounts
   * External Accounts (wallets controlled by humans - private keys)
   * Contract Accounts (controlled by code)
-  * every account has a balance
+  * every accounts has a balance
 +++

 ### Ethereum